linode/docs/docs/guides/development/javascript/how-to-create-and-use-single-file-components-vuejs/index.md

 published: 2020-05-20
 modified_by:
   name: Linode
-title: "Creating Single File Components in VueJS - A Tutorial"
+title: "How to Create Single File Components in VueJS (A Tutorial)"
 h1_title: "A Tutorial for Creating Single File Components in VueJS"
 enable_h1: true
 contributor: